HolyBlackCat/quasi-msys2/README.md

 * If a package depends on a specific version of some other package, the exact version of that package is not checked.
 This shouldn't affect you, as long as you don't manually install outdated packages.

 * Package conflicts are handled in a crude manner.
 Information about package conflits provided in the package database is ignored, but if you try to install a package providing a file that already exists, the installation will fail.
 In most cases this is good enough.

+* You can't run several instances of the package manager in the same installation in parallel.
+There's no locking mechanism, so this can cause weird errors.

 ## Backing up the installation